tfpf/graph-plot/README.md

 supported.
 Other projections can also be used, but their beautification may not happen automatically.

+Except interactive plotting (see below), everything should work out of the box with any Matplotlib backend on any platform.

 ## Interactive Plots
 As seen in the image above, you can interactively adjust some plot elements of all Matplotlib axes in a figure.
 To do so, just use `customplot.show(fig)`